dotswg/dots-architecture/draft-ietf-dots-architecture.md

 First of all, a DOTS agent belongs to a domain that has an identity which can be authenticated and authorized.
-DOTS agents communicate with each other over a mutually authenticated signal channel and data channel.
+DOTS agents communicate with each other over a mutually authenticated signal channel and (optionally) data channel.
 However, before they can do so, a service relationship needs to be established between them.
 The details and means by which this is done is outside the scope of DOTS, however an example would be for an enterprise A (DOTS client) to sign up for DDoS service from